A diagram-free approach to the stochastic estimates in regularity structures: Assumptions and statement of result

 we learn from (\ref{cw44}) that when equipped with the interpretation (\ref{cw43}) of $D^{({\bf 0})}$ and the corresponding interpretation of $\Gamma_{xy}^*$ via (\ref{exp}), the restriction of the $a_0$-dependent model to multi-indices of the form (\ref{cw14}) is closed.
 Together with (\ref{cw20}), this is the input for \cite{OSSW21}.

-On the above class (\ref{cw14}) of $\beta$'s, the homogeneity $|\cdot|$ is actually coercive, as can be seen from its definition (\ref{ao12}).
+On the above class (\ref{cw14}) of $\beta$'s, the homogeneity $|\cdot|$ defined in (\ref{ao12}) is actually coercive.
 In the case of $\alpha=\frac{1}{2}-$ relevant for white noise, we are left with 10 multi-indices satisfying $|\beta|<2$.
 Ordered by increasing homogeneity they are given in Figure~\ref{fig:sing_mult}.

 For the 10 multi-indices in Figure~\ref{fig:sing_mult}, the combination of (\ref{cw20}) and (\ref{eq:def_Pi_minus_a0}) takes the form

 Together with the BPHZ-choice of renormalization contained in the large-$\sqrt[4]{t}$ behavior imposed on $\Pi_{x\beta}$ through (\ref{eq:pi_generic}), this inductively determines the functions $c_{\beta}(a_0)$.
 Equipped with these, (\ref{ao05}) takes the form